 We’ve built thousands of patio and pool enclosures in central Florida in the last 50 years.
 If you interested in enriching your outdoor living spaces with a Florida room, patio screen enclosure, pool screen enclosure, aluminum awning or pergola?
 With more than 50 years of experience in providing residents of central Florida with quality products and excellent customer service, Dulando Screen & Awning is ready to get the job done right.
 Contact us today at 407-862-6060 to discuss your next home improvement project.

 A pool enclosure offers so many benefits.
 It keeps your pool area cleaner, prevents insects from bugging the people enjoying your pool, provides a little privacy, and helps to keep your pool area more secure.
 With the right screen, it can even offer protection from the sun’s strong rays.
 However, nothing lasts forever.
-Maybe a storm came through and tore down your pool enclosure or it’s just old and worn out.
+Maybe a storm came through and tore down your screened in pool enclosure or it’s just old and worn out.
 That’s when a pool enclosure replacement is necessary.

 Reasons for Pool Enclosure Restoration or Replacement